Manuela Grillo

 Manuela Grillo (born 9 May 1977 in Pavia) is a former Italian sprinter.

-She won three medals, to senior level, with the national relay team at the International athletics competitions.
+She won three medals, at the senior level, with the national relay team at the International athletics competitions.

 Biography

-Manuela Grillo also participated, at individual level, at one edition of the IAAF World Indoor Championships in Athletics (2001), she has 22 caps in national team from 1995 to 2007.
+Manuela Grillo also participated, at an individual level, at one edition of the IAAF World Indoor Championships in Athletics (2001).
+She has 22 caps in the national team from 1995 to 2007.

-In 2011, after her athlete career, she is dedicated to cycling, touching, but not reaching, the qualification to the 2012 Summer Olympic.
+In 2011, after her athlete career, she is dedicated to cycling, touching, but not reaching, the qualification to the 2012 Summer Olympics.